 - By July 2016, Frome Town Council produces and rolls out a clear and visible communications campaign to inform people of the areas of responsibility for service provision of the different levels of local government (town, district and county levels).
 This campaign would be of benefit to all Frome residents and we therefore recommend that it is undertaken as a Frome-wide initiative.

-- In the next 6 months, Frome town councillors from each ward should seek opportunities to meet their ward residents for face to face meetings to enable people to get to know their local representatives and ensure a fluid communication channel with local authorities.
+- In the following six months, Frome Town Councillors from each ward should seek opportunities to meet their ward residents for face to face meetings to enable people to get to know their local representatives and ensure a fluid communication channel with local authorities.
 This would be achieved by arranging regular surgeries in their ward and by setting up community meetings where people can talk about local issues and find out how they can be supported in their community initiatives.

 Both 1) and 2) above would have a positive impact both for Frome residents and for Frome Town Council in terms of: